Marcandy/Mockup-Article/README.md

 # Mockup-Article
-translating a mockup to HTML
+converting a mockup of a website to HTML